Unofficial Race Rules – Official rules to be finalized prior to race and will be posted at that time.

 24. Indicated airspeeds of more than 250 knots below 10,000′ MSL are authorized ONLY during descent as defined in the waiver.

-25. All waiver provisions cease for aircraft after they pass the finish line at the Wausau Downtown Airport KAUW.
+25. All waiver provisions cease for aircraft after they pass the finish line.

-26. The finish line is located at the Wausau Downtown Airport located in Wausau, WI (KAUW).
-After crossing the finish line race aircraft should land and refuel if needed before continuing on to Oshkosh using the Fisk Arrival Procedure.
+26. The finish line is located at the Merrill Airport located in Merrill, WI (KRRL).
+After crossing the finish line race aircraft should land in Wausau (KAUW) and refuel if needed before continuing on to Oshkosh using the Fisk Arrival Procedure.